isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 There are other connections, and other transactions in the system that could still make use of this data, and they can prevent the Undo Log entry from being purged.
 More about that another time, when we look at transactions from a logical point of view and talk about isolation levels.

-When we write the Log Buffer out, we write it to the Redo Log.
-The Redo Log is an on-disk structure, usually taking the form of two files.
+When we write the Log Buffer out, we write it to the Redo-Log.
+The Redo-Log is an on-disk structure, usually taking the form of two files.
 They are the very first thing a MySQL install creates, so if you install MySQL with the data directory being a new and empty disk, the first two files being created are the two ib\_logfile\* structures.
 This ensures they are fixed size, immovable ring buffers that are physically not fragmented.
 They are linear blocks on disk.
-Writes to the Redo Log are fast, sequential writes, even on rotating hard disks.
+Writes to the Redo-Log are fast, sequential writes, even on rotating hard disks.

 After that, we are done - the transaction is committed to stable storage and can no longer be lost.
 The application can move on.

 ## After committing: Checkpointing

 But wait!
 Isn’t the `.ibd` tablespace file changed?
-What about purging the Redo Log?
+What about purging the Redo-Log?
 How long can this go on?

 We are constantly creating InnoDB Buffer Pool pages that are different from their original image on disk in the tablespace files.
 These pages are called dirty, and eventually they need to be written back.

-We are also constantly filling the Redo Log files, but they are a ring structure with a finite amount of space, and we need to eventually purge the Redo Log and free up space there.
+We are also constantly filling the Redo-Log files, but they are a ring structure with a finite amount of space, and we need to eventually purge the Redo-Log and free up space there.

 And there may be lulls in the application activity that allow the database to do stuff when it feels idle.

 That are three good reasons to actually write dirty InnoDB Buffer Pool pages back to the tablespaces.
 This is called checkpointing, and it will eventually happen, but hopefully much later than the actual commit.

-In checkpointing, we select the oldest entries from the Redo Log, determine which pages in the Buffer Pool they relate to, and then choose these pages for write-back.
-When this is complete, the on-disk image and the in-memory image are equal, the pages are clean and the Redo Log entries are no longer needed and can be overwritten.
+In checkpointing, we select the oldest entries from the Redo-Log, determine which pages in the Buffer Pool they relate to, and then choose these pages for write-back.
+When this is complete, the on-disk image and the in-memory image are equal, the pages are clean and the Redo-Log entries are no longer needed and can be overwritten.

 Pages are larger than disk blocks: They are usually 16 KB in size, and disk blocks are traditionally 512 Byte large, and these days  4 KB in size.
 Enterprise media (HDD, SSD and so on) usually guarantee atomic writes to a block, even in the face of power failure - so there won’t ever be half-written 512 Byte blocks or 4K pages.

 But that is not good enough for us.
 If the power was to fail in the write-back of a page, we would get back a half-written page, and we would not even know where the cutoff is.
 This is called a torn page scenario and in order to prevent it, we write the set of pages out as a large block to a staging area called the Double Write Buffer first.
 So there will be a large 1MB write to the DWB first, and then a set of 16K writes to the actual tablespace locations.

-After writing out the set of dirty pages, we can mark the Redo Log space as free again and also mark the pages in memory as clean.
+After writing out the set of dirty pages, we can mark the Redo-Log space as free again and also mark the pages in memory as clean.

 ## Recovery

 If we fail the database before committing, that’s ok.
 The application has not issued a commit statement, we did not acknowledge the commit, so no contract, and it is totally the obligation of the application to handle this situation.

-If we fail the database after committing, the data is in the Redo Log.
-On Recovery, we load the unaltered image of the page from the tablespace, load the binary diff from the Redo Log and have recreated the dirty page in memory.
+If we fail the database after committing, the data is in the Redo-Log.
+On Recovery, we load the unaltered image of the page from the tablespace, load the binary diff from the Redo-Log and have recreated the dirty page in memory.
 Eventually, it will be checkpointed.

-If we fail the database during checkpointing in the write to the Double Write Buffer, we still have the unaltered image of the page in the table space, and the Redo Log entry, so it is as before.
+If we fail the database during checkpointing in the write to the Double Write Buffer, we still have the unaltered image of the page in the table space, and the Redo-Log entry, so it is as before.

 If we fail the database during checkpointing in the write to the tablespace, creating torn pages, in recovery we can read the pages from the DWB and move them into place, then move on.